yaroslav-zhurakovskiy/html-game-builder-script/README.md

 ```

 ### Changing the configurarion file name
 By default the script will search for Game.yml file.
-You can alter by using the folowwing command.
+You can alter it by using the following command.
 ```
 sandbox-build -c <FILE_NAME> -g
 ```